Tandem Diabetes Care: Products

+t:slim Insulin Pump

 In November 2011, the company received FDA clearance to market the t:slim Insulin Pump, the first ever touch-screen insulin pump.
 In February 2013, the company received FDA clearance to market the t:connect Diabetes Management Application, a Mac and PC-compatible data management application that provides t:slim Pump users and their healthcare providers a way to display data from the pump and supported blood glucose meters on a cloud-based platform.
 In January 2015, Tandem announced FDA clearance of the t:flex Insulin Pump, which was the largest capacity insulin pump on the market.
 In July 2014, Tandem announced that it had submitted a PMA for the t:slim G4 insulin pump, which integrated t:slim Pump technology with the Dexcom G4 Platinum CGM System.
 This device was approved by the FDA in September 2015.
 The FDA approved a tool to update the software on Tandem's pumps in July 2016.
 The Tandem Device Updater would be used to deliver all software updates to Tandem's pumps moving forward and that the first use of the new tool will be to update t:slim pumps which were shipped prior to April 2015 with a new version of the firmware which speeds the loading process and offers other enhancements.
 In late October 2016, Tandem began shipping its next-generation pump platform, the t:slim X2.

 In August 2017, Tandem launched its t:lock Connector.
 In the same month, it announced the launch of the t:slim X2 Insulin Pump with Dexcom G5 Mobile CGM.
-In July 2018, the company launched its first automated insulin delivery (AID) algorithm, with the t:slim X2 Insulin Pump with Basal-IQ predictive low glucose suspend Technology[17] and in February 2019, the FDA classified the t:slim X2 insulin pump as the first in a new device category called Alternate Controller Enabled Infusion Pumps (ACE pumps).
+In July 2018, the company launched its first automated insulin delivery (AID) algorithm, with the t:slim X2 Insulin Pump with Basal-IQ predictive low glucose suspend Technology, and in February 2019, the FDA classified the t:slim X2 insulin pump as the first in a new device category called Alternate Controller Enabled Infusion Pumps (ACE pumps).

-The t:slim X2 pump will continue to receive updates via the Tandem Device Updater, with a planned update including the Control-IQ hybrid closed-loop algorithm (licensed from TypeZero in July 2016) available beginning in January 2020.
+Control-IQ

+Tandem's Control-IQ technology was approved by the FDA in December 2019 and commercially released in January 2020.

+Control-IQ is a hybrid closed-loop system that predicts glucose levels up to 30 minutes in advance using Dexcom CGM (G6 or G7) data.
+It adjusts basal insulin delivery by increasing, decreasing, or halting insulin delivery as needed to maintain glucose levels within a target range.
+Additionally, Control-IQ can automatically administer up to one correction bolus per hour if glucose levels are expected to rise.
+Basal-IQ also uses Dexcom CGM data to predict glucose trends but primarily focuses on preventing lows.
+It stops insulin delivery if glucose is expected to drop below 4.4 mmol/L (72 mg/dL) and resumes delivery once glucose levels rise.
+However, Basal-IQ does not administer correction boluses or adjust insulin for elevated glucose levels.